Boruiii/Boruiii.github.io/_pages/about.md

 ---

 I was born and raised in Tianjin.
 I obtained BS of Information Management and Information System in [西南大学计算机与信息科学学院(School of Computer and Information Science,The Southwest University)](http://cis.swu.edu.cn/) in 2021,advised by [Prof. Li](http://jyxb.swu.edu.cn/s/jyxb/jjfjs/20220408/4746449.html).
 Then, I passed the graduate examination in 2022.
 Now, I'm a first year graduate student from [中国科学院文献情报中心(National Science Library)](http://www.las.cas.cn/).
-I’m very fortunate to be advised by [Prof. Wen](https://people.ucas.ac.cn/~0058187) .In the future, maybe my research interest includes information analysis, machine learning.
+I’m very fortunate to be advised by [Prof. Wen](https://people.ucas.ac.cn/~0058187) .In the future, maybe my research interest includes scientific dataset recommendation and sharing.

 You can find my CV here: [XX's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).